Daily planning methods that actually fit your real life

 Regardless of which daily schedule system you choose, the morning routine follows the same structure.
 As Gollwitzer’s implementation intentions research demonstrates, the planning format matters less than specifying when and where a task happens [2].

 Minutes 1-3: Review yesterday and triage today.
 Scan yesterday’s unfinished items and today’s calendar.
 Move anything undone to today or delete it.
-This kills “zombie tasks” – items floating around for weeks without being done or removed.
+This kills “zombie tasks,” items floating around for weeks without being done or removed.

 Minutes 4-7: Commit to your priorities.
 Using your chosen method, identify what must happen today and cap your commitment.
-As Kahneman and Tversky documented in their foundational research on the planning fallacy, people systematically underestimate task duration [6].
-Plan 60-70% of your available time.
-The rest is buffer.
+Kahneman and Tversky documented in their foundational research on the planning fallacy that people systematically underestimate task duration, even when they have direct experience of past tasks taking much longer [7].

 Minutes 8-10: Schedule the anchors.
 Place your highest-priority task in your peak energy window.
 If you do not know when your peak hits, schedule the task first thing before meetings fragment your focus.
 Block the time on your calendar to protect the slot.